exceptionless/Website/content/news/2016/2016-04-18-how-many-users-affected-bugs-events.md

 Sometimes, as developers, **we want to work on this shiny widget** or this annoying bug, and we don't really have anything in our face telling us to **quit focusing on our dreams** and work on what matters to the bottom line.

-I can hear you over there: **&#8220;But, my dreams are important!&#8221;** Well, yes, but you don't get to have fun working on those until you've made your **users** happy by fixing the bugs that are affecting the majority of them or expanding on that feature that they are all using every single time they use your app.
+I can hear you over there: **"But, my dreams are important!"** Well, yes, but you don't get to have fun working on those until you've made your **users** happy by fixing the bugs that are affecting the majority of them or expanding on that feature that they are all using every single time they use your app.

 We've got something that will let you get those pesky tasks off your plate though, so you can move on to the fun stuff!